The Bronx County Historical Society: Partnerships and special projects

 The Bronx County Historical Society is a joint sponsor with Fordham University's Department of African and African American Studies of the Bronx African American History Project.
 Over 230 oral histories have been gathered so far, fourteen associated archival collections accessioned, and many books, articles, lectures, musicals, commemorations, and exhibitions have been produced.
 The oral histories are being cataloged at The Bronx County Archives.

 In 2010, the Society launched the Bronx Latino History Project, which highlights Latinos who lived or contributed to the Bronx throughout its history.
-Because the Latino population is the largest and fastest growing ethnic group in the borough since the mid-20th century (constituting more than half of the county's population), the Society’s education department is continuing the process of increasing its collections to reflect the Bronx's ethnic diversity.
+Because the Latino population is the largest and fastest growing ethnic group in the borough since the mid-20th century (constituting more than half of the county's population), the Society's education department is continuing the process of increasing its collections to reflect the Bronx's ethnic diversity.

 BCHS Research Library

 The Bronx County Historical Society Research Library is the only facility in New York City solely dedicated to the collection, preservation, and dissemination of the history and heritage of the Bronx.
-The diverse materials in its collections document the growth and development of the Bronx from its early days as part of Westchester County in the seventeenth century, through its annexation to the City of Greater New York in the late nineteenth century, and up to the present.
+The diverse materials in its collections document the growth and development of the Bronx from its early days as part of Westchester County, through its annexation to the City of Greater New York, and up to the present.

-The Research Library houses over 7,000 books, directories, pamphlets, newspapers, and periodicals, a growing number of which now also exist in digital formats, as well as more than 200 atlases and sheet maps.
-Its extensive Photograph Collection comprises 75,000 photographs and slides, which include around 3,000 rare and vivid nineteenth- and early twentieth-century glass negatives; and 1,600 postcards, which primarily depict early twentieth-century Bronx scenes.
+The Research Library houses over 7,000 books, pamphlets, and periodicals, a number of which also exist in digital formats, as well as more than 200 atlases and maps.
+Its Photograph Collection comprises 75,000 photographs and slides, including 3,000 nineteenth- and early twentieth-century glass negatives; and 1,600 postcards.
 The Research Library also has a sizable A/V Collection, which contains more than 200 audio cassettes, 300 reel-to-reel tapes, 150 phonograph records, and 200 video cassettes and DVDs.
-Finally, the Research Library's Vertical file collection includes more than 400,000 newspaper clippings and other print ephemera on a comprehensive variety of Bronx subjects.
+The Research Library's Vertical file collection includes more than 400,000 newspaper clippings and other ephemera on Bronx subjects.

+In conjunction with Fordham University, the BCHS research library houses collections of the papers of Jamaal Bowman, Aurelia Greene, Jackie Robinson, and other notable figures associated with the Bronx.